StarlaneStudios/vscode-comment-anchors/README.md

 Place anchors within comments or string to place bookmarks within the context of your code.
 Anchors can be used to track TODOs, Notes, or to build a simple navigation, making it easier to navigate large files.

+Anchors can be viewed for the current file, or throughout the entire workspace, using an easy to use sidebar.

 ## Changelog
 View the changelog [here](CHANGELOG.md)